PACE-challenge/pacechallenge.org/2019/htd/htd_format.md

   * Form "s htd NumBags MaxBagSize NumVertices NumHyperedges"
     * Line starting with character s
     * followed by the problem descriptor htd
-    * followed by number of bags
+    * followed by number of bags l
-    * followed by the computed largest bag size (i.e., width+1)
+    * followed by the computed largest bag size z (i.e., z=width+1)
     * followed by number of vertices n
     * followed by number of hyperedges m
     * each separated by space each time
   * Unique (No other line may start with p)
   * Has to be the first line (except comments)
 * Bag description
-  * BagIDs run consecutively from 1 to b
+  * BagIDs run consecutively from 1 to l
   * Form "b BagID Vertex1 Vertex2 Vertex3 ..."
     * Lines starting with character b
     * followed by an identifier of the bag